MEDomics-UdeS/MEDomicsTools/python.md

         pass
 ```

-- @staticmethod: When access to the object itself is unneeded in a method, adding this decorator will remove the need to add 'self' as the first argument.
+- @staticmethod: When the access to the instance of a class itself is unneeded in a method, adding this decorator will remove the need to add 'self' as the first argument.
 ```python
 class MyClass:
     def __init__(self) -> None: